 Rune and Relic Endgame Goals

-Reaching these goals will let you field 3 complete, optimized defense teams for wars and 2-3 strong attack teams for any PvP content.
-For more on building war-ready teams, see our Monster Legends Team Wars Guide.
+This lets you field 3 optimized defense teams and 2-3 strong attack teams.
+See our Monster Legends Team Wars Guide for more.

 Frequently Asked Questions

 Q: Can I remove a rune after equipping it?
-A: Yes.
-Removing a rune costs gold — the amount scales with the rune’s level.
-Removing a level 10 Mythic rune costs approximately 100,000 gold.
-It is expensive but refunds the rune completely.
+A: Yes, but it costs gold that scales with the rune’s level.
+A level 10 Mythic removal costs roughly 100,000 gold.
+The rune is refunded completely.

 Q: Do relic effects stack if I use two of the same relic?
-A: No. Relic effects do not stack.
-Equipping two Attack Amulets on the same monster gives only one +15% damage bonus.
-Give the second relic slot a different relic instead.
+A: No. Two Attack Amulets still give only one +15% damage bonus.
+Give the second slot a different relic.

 Q: Can I craft Mythic relics?
-A: Yes, but the recipe requires rare materials including Mythic Monster Cells and high-tier essences.
-Mythic relics have a 25% stronger effect than Legendary relics and are endgame goals.
+A: Yes, but the recipe needs Mythic Monster Cells and high-tier essences.
+Mythic relics are 25% stronger than Legendary and are pure endgame goals.

 Q: What is the best way to farm essences for relic crafting?
 A: The Adventure Map’s Relic Island and Essence Mountains are the most efficient sources.
-Use a farming team with high stamina monsters to grind these nodes repeatedly.
-Events also offer essence bundles in the event shop.
+Events also sell essence bundles in the event shop.

 Q: Are Team Speed runes worth using?
-A: Situation-dependent.
-Team Speed runes are most valuable on support monsters in 3v3 wars, where the entire team benefits from increased speed.
-In single-monster PvE content, they are wasted.
+A: Only in 3v3 wars where the whole team benefits.
+In single-monster PvE, they’re wasted.

 Related Guides